lucameng/ROS-RPi-Stm32-Lidar_MwheelCar/README.md

 ## robot control on STM32F405

-We use 4-**mecanum-wheel**-drive vehicle.
-Inverse and direct kinematics of it can be easily googled
+We deploy on a 4-**mecanum-wheel**-drive vehicle.
+Inverse and direct kinematics can be easily googled

-Further see files under `stm32_car_control/` directory.
+Further info see files under `stm32_car_control/` directory.

 ## Communication between RPI 4B and STM32, through ROS